kundajelab/chipseq_pipeline/README_PIPELINE.md

 -wt_macs2 40h -mem_macs2 20G -nth_macs2 2
 ```

 Note that max. memory defined with `-mem_XXX` is PER CPU! `-mem_macs2 20G -nth_macs2 2` in the above example will have max. memory limit of 40G.
 Also note that without a cluster engine (like Grid Engine) pipeline jobs can possible have no limit for max. memory according to your UNIX system.
-In such a case, reduce # of cpus with `-nth_XXX`.
+In such a case, reduce # of cpus with `-nth_TASKNAME`.

 If your system (either local or cluster engine) doesn't limit walltime and max. memory for jobs, add the following to the command line.
 Pipeline jobs will run without resource restriction.
 ```